 In parallel, I still generate the complete list, this time not randomised, to be used to fetch all the packages that are not fetched already (it also provides me a list of fetch-restricted packages, and helps finding packages that, well, fail to fetch for various other reasons).
 This list is generated from scratch so it lists all the packages that follow the usual requirements (“not installed in its latest version in the past six weeks”), and is thus usually longer (as it lists also the packages that failed the tinderbox run, and those passed through over six weeks ago).

 But, in that second list, you might not find some of the packages in the first: packages installed as a dependency will not be in there, if they were installed less than six weeks ago, and yet if they were slated for later merge they’ll still be into the queue.
 When this shortlist of packages include things like Berkeley DB, it makes very much sense to avoid them: the

 sys-libs/db merge takes a few days to complete.
-Right now, the difference between the difference is about 238 packages (well, to be honest this is a rough estimate since it’s also accounting for packages masked by failure), but this is when almost all of the packages were merged, less than 3000 packages remaining.
+Right now, the difference is about 238 packages (well, to be honest this is a rough estimate since it’s also accounting for packages masked by failure), but this is when almost all of the packages were merged, less than 3000 packages remaining.
 At the beginning of the run this is going to be much better.

 What happens now then?
 Well I’ll probably fix up the shell script I’m using to restart the tinderbox, so that it proceeds to generate the new complete list, launch the fetch, then reduce the main queue (re-shuffling it at the same time).
 This would reduce the work I need to do each time the tinderbox restarts, and also reduce the time needed to make a complete run.